goofball222/unifi/README.md

 IE: `chown -R 999:999 /DATA_VOLUME/unifi/{cert,data,logs}`

 You can set your own custom UID and GID.
-For mor information see the "Environment variables" section in this document.
+For more information see the "Environment variables" section in this document.

 ---